Sleeping bags are essential travel kit for outdoor pursuits. Especially when you’re in cooler climates.

 Sleeping bags always tend to come in handy when you’re travelling and backpacking.

-Whether you’re camping, hiking, or simply spending the night outdoors, a quality backpacking sleeping bag can make the difference between a good night’s sleep, or an uncomfortable, wakeful overnight experience.
+A quality backpacking sleeping bag can make the difference between a good night’s sleep or an uncomfortable, wakeful overnight outdoor experience.

 I’ve had numerous experiences of happy and sad camping throughout my life and I can personally vouch for the importance of a high quality sleeping bag!